Example configuration.yaml entry

 Manual theme selection

 When themes are enabled in the configuration.yamlThe configuration.yaml file is the main configuration file for Home Assistant.
 It lists the integrations to be loaded and their specific configurations.
 In some cases, the configuration needs to be edited manually directly in the configuration.yaml file.
 Most integrations can be configured in the UI.
-[Learn more] file, a new option will show up in the user profile page (accessed by clicking your user account initials at the bottom of the sidebar).
-You can then choose any installed theme from the dropdown list and it will be applied immediately.
-This will overrule the theme settings set by the above actions, and will only be applied to the current device.
+[Learn more] file, a new option appears on the user profile page (which you can access by selecting your user account initials at the bottom of the sidebar).
+You can then choose any installed theme from the dropdown list, and it is applied immediately.

 Set a theme